SAVE $50 PER PERSON

 With its conception dating back to 1927, Colonial Williamsburg's Merchants Square is recognized as one of the first planned shopping districts in the country.
 And who was at the forefront of this "new" shopping concept?
-Why John D. Rockefeller, of course.
+Why John D. Rockefeller Jr., of course.
 Local retailers in the area of the original colonial town were relocated to this customer-oriented shopping district to make room for restoration of the town.
 Buildings were set back on the property to offer easy pedestrian access, and the streets were later closed to traffic, creating a pedestrian-friendly outdoor shopping environment.

 The shopping district, envisioned by the early "developers" well ahead of their time, creates the quaint, personal experience that is frequently copied by so many shopping districts today, replacing the ubiquitous indoor mall.

-Shop, eat, drink, relax, learn in "theme-retailing" surroundings - there's even a little garden center to discover - and be on the lookout for residents and performers from the adjacent Revolutionary City of Colonial Williamsburg's Historic Area, where separate admission tickets are required.
+Shop, eat, drink, relax, and learn in "theme-retailing" surroundings - there's even a little garden center to discover - and be on the lookout for residents and performers from the adjacent Revolutionary City of Colonial Williamsburg's Historic Area, where separate admission tickets are required.